-Once again, this is not relevant to the issue of whether the subject activity was conducted without benefit of a CDP.
-However, in response to this allegation and as discussed more fully in Section B of this staff report, the Commission notes that the grove of trees on the subject property provides ideal nesting and roosting habitats for egrets and herons, specifically because it is a dense cluster of tall trees (at least prior to the unpermitted activity) close to foraging areas (Huntington Harbor, Seal Beach National Wildlife Refuge, and Bolsa Chica Wetlands).
+This is not relevant to the issue of whether the subject activity was conducted without benefit of a CDP.
+However, in response to this allegation and as discussed more fully in Section B of this staff report, the Commission notes that the grove of trees on the subject property provides ideal nesting and roosting habitats for egrets and herons, specifically because it is a dense cluster of tall trees (at least prior to the unpermitted activity) close to foraging areas (Huntington Harbor, Anaheim Bay National Wildlife Refuge, and Bolsa Chica Wetlands).
 The tree that was completely removed was within this grove, provided potential nesting and roosting opportunities, and also provided the nesting birds camouflage and protection from predation.

-Even assuming that removing the smallest of the five trees within this grove of trees (which are major vegetation) could be removed without a CDP, which it could not, observations by Mr. Bandy, who, it appears, is not a qualified biologist or, more importantly, an ornithologist, is not sufficient to ensure the protection of these birds and this grove of trees that support the herons and egrets.
+Even assuming that removing the smallest of the five trees within this grove of trees (which are major vegetation) could be removed without a CDP, which it could not, observations by Mr. Bandy, who, it appears, is not a qualified biologist or ornithologist, is not sufficient to ensure the protection of these birds and this grove of trees that support the herons and egrets.
 It is evident that Mr. Bandy's observations were not sufficient, particularly since this removal, unfortunately, occurred both without permits and prior to any visits by CDFG and/or Commission staff.
 In fact, the very purpose of the permit process under the Coastal Act is to provide for information gathering, evaluation and recommendations to be made before any development is undertaken.
 This evaluation is to be based on the conditions which exist prior to any development being performed.
 If Respondents had applied for a permit, such information could have been verified and evaluated.

-In fact, Mr. Bandy removed one tree entirely and, in addition, removed several large branches of other trees despite easily observable active nesting of the herons and egrets.
-In fact, photographs taken by Mr. Bandy (submitted by TEHOA in their SOD) showing chicks in nests during the time of the unpermitted trimming support this conclusion.
-While this defense is not relevant to the issue of whether the subject activity was conducted without benefit of a CDP, which it was not, the removal and trimming of major vegetation is development as defined by the Coastal Act and the City of Huntington Beach LCP.
+While this defense is not relevant to the issue of whether the subject activity was conducted without benefit of a CDP, the removal and trimming of major vegetation is development as defined by the Coastal Act and the City of Huntington Beach LCP.
 No CDP was issued for the activity and therefore the requirements to issue a cease and desist order have been met.